erwincarlogonzales/mldetection_data_analysis/data_analysis.md

 ### 4.4.2 Temporal Performance Consistency

 The time performance visualization (Figure 4.2) demonstrates that human-in-the-loop systems consistently exhibit more predictable completion times, evidenced by tighter boxplot distributions and smaller inter-quartile ranges.
-Human-only systems showed substantial temporal variability, particularly for complex objects like tek-screws and nails, with standard deviations ranging from 28.52s to 73.90s compared to AI-assisted ranges of 13.45s to 58.95s.
+Human-only systems showed substantial temporal variability, particularly for complex objects like tek-screws and nails.

-This pattern suggests that while AI assistance may not always improve speed, it provides more consistent and predictable task completion times, which has implications for workflow planning and resource allocation.
+This pattern suggests that while AI assistance may not always improve speed, it provides more consistent and predictable task completion times.
+This effect may be due to the AI offloading some of the **cognitive load** associated with the task, leading to a more regularized workflow, which has implications for planning and resource allocation.

 ## 4.5 Defect Detection Performance